Surgical Critical Care/Acute Surgery Fellowship

 Hepatobiliary/pancreatic surgery (concurrent)

 Burn surgery and pediatric surgery are recommended.
 Others would include endoscopy, imaging, plastic surgery, intervention radiology, etc.

 Or, maximize time in above rotations

 Please return the completed application (PDF), a personal statement, a copy of your medical school transcript, a copy of your ECFMG certificate (if applicable), three letters of recommendation addressed to Marc de Moya, MD and your CV, to the following address:

 Program Director, Surgical Critical Care/Acute Care Surgery Fellowship Program

 Massachusetts General Hospital

 Boston, MA 02114

-Applications will be accepted through September 1 of each year.
+Applications will be accepted starting March 1 through May 31 of each year.
 Massachusetts General Hospital is an equal opportunity/affirmative action employer.
 Women and members of minority groups are encouraged to apply.